joebew42/joebew42.github.io/_posts/2019-12-18-ubuntu-on-acer-predator.markdown

 date:   2019-12-18 15:00:00 +0100
 ---

-The steps I followed to install Ubuntu 19.10 on the [Acer Predator Helios 300]({% post_url 2019-12-15-time-for-a-new-laptop %}), some of the issues and workarounds I've followed to fix them.
+These are steps I followed to install Ubuntu 19.10 on the [Acer Predator Helios 300]({% post_url 2019-12-15-time-for-a-new-laptop %}).
+I'll go through some of the issues I've encountered and their workarounds.
+To you who are reading this blog, I hope you'll find something useful and interesting.
+Cheers!

 _Long story short, yes, it works!
 Ubuntu 19.10 is running fine..._